alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 ![Microsoft Entra ID: one minute](https://img.shields.io/static/v1?style=for-the-badge&logo=microsoft-academic&label=Microsoft%20Entra%20ID&color=blue&message=one%20minute)

-- Ensure your Azure Portal session is using the new Safe Haven Management (SHM) AAD directory.
+- Ensure your Azure Portal session is using the new Safe Haven Management (SHM) Microsoft Entra ID.
   The name of the current directory is under your username in the top right corner of the Azure portal screen.
   To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new SHM directory.
 - Click the "hamburger" menu in the top left corner (three horizontal lines) and select `Microsoft Entra ID`